GuildCrafts/web-development-js/_goals/98-Pizza_Restaurant-RDB_Schema_with_CRUD_API.md

 - Variables, functions, CSS classes, etc. are meaningfully named [50 points]
 - Functions are small and serve a single purpose [50 points]
 - Code is well organized into a meaningful file structure [50 points]
-- Code is reasonably tested with a test suite [50 points]

 ## Resources